acmdorio/acmdorio.github.io/_pages/cv.md

 Skills
 ------
 * Well versed in C and Lisp programming
-* Solid understanding of OOP concepts in C++, Java and Python, with some knowledge on Programming Patterns
+* Solid understanding of OOP concepts in C++, Java and Python, with some knowledge on Design Patterns
 * Experience using Linux and Git version control software
 * Disciplined and organized, which also apply to code
 * Familiarity with HDLs and Altera Quartus FPGA tools